paulshuker/coppafisher/docs/omp.md

 ## 0: Pre-processing

-All tile pixel colours are gathered using the results from register.
+All pixel colours are gathered using the results from register.
 Any out of bounds round/channel colour intensities are set to zero.
+The pixel colours are multiplied by `nb.call_spots.colour_norm_factor` for the each tile.

 ## 1: Assigning the Next Gene